Theory of Exciton-Phonon Coupling: Exciton-Phonon self-energy: Self-energy of excitons from coupling to phonons

-The self-energy for the independent two-particles propagator is obtained by expanding $\Lambda^0$ from Eq.~\eqref{Lambdazexpandone} and inverting the corresponding Dyson equation~\eqref{LambdazDyzon}.
-We assume the existence of a band gap that does not allow for a significant density of thermal carriers ($E_g \gg k_B T$), as explained in appendix~\ref{sec:LBGA}.
-Here, we enumerate the different diagrams obtained by this procedure and their corresponding expression.
+A detailed derivation of $\Xi^0$ is provided in supplemental materials~\cite{SM}.
+Throughout this derivation, we assume the existence of a band gap that does not allow for a significant density of thermal carriers at the temperature of interest, which is typically room temperature, where $E_g \gg k_B T$.